alljoyn/xmppconn/README.md

 **NOTE:** Before building, make sure that RAPIDJSON\_PATH and ALLJOYN\_DISTDIR environment variables, described above, are set appropriately.

-Pull the source code from the repository into the xmppconn folder under $ROOTPATH, and run "make":
+Pull the source code from the repository into the xmppconn folder under $ROOTPATH, and run "make", specifying that we are NOT building a Gateway Connector app (explained in the next section):

     cd $ROOTPATH
     git clone https://bitbucket.org/affinegy/xmppconn.git
     cd xmppconn
-    make
+    make NO\_AJ\_GATEWAY=1

 ## Installation